 Cervical spine pain or injuries are therefore serious events which should be examined by a specialist.

 Pain in the back, neck or arm can be signs of cervical spine syndrome, or C-spine syndrome for short.
 A distinction is usually made between acute cervical spine syndromes and chronic cervical spine syndromes.
 Acute cervical spine syndromes are typically caused by injuries caused by sudden overstraining.
 This includes e.g. injury to the cervical spine in traffic accidents, the so-called whiplash injury of the cervical spine.
 However, acute cervical spine syndromes can also arise due to unusual strain from heavy physical activity or by exposure to draughts.
 Another trigger for pain in the cervical spine is acute spinal disc herniation (disc prolapse), where the inside of the disc emerges from the nucleus and compresses the spinal cord nerves.

 The spine is the central axis of the human body.
 It holds us upright, gives us mobility and protects the sensitive spinal cord.
-Despite its remarkable properties, however, more than 40% of all adults suffer from some kind of spinal disorder and lower back pain is one of the leading causes of work disability in the industrialized countries of the world.
+Despite its remarkable properties, however, more than 40% of all adults suffer from spinal disorders and lower back pain is one of the leading causes of work disability in the industrialized countries of the world.
 Moreover, the incidence of spinal disorders in individuals below twenty years of age continues to grow.
 Whether you suffer from temporary lumbago, chronic back pain, or a gradually worsening wear-related condition, it is essential to regard backpain as an important alarm signal.

 Chronic back pain is often diagnosed by specialists from different fields and different areas of knowledge.